 The surname Garet was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where some of the name may have come from Anglicized versions of MacOrcachta, believed to be descended from Cathal, brother of Teige Mor, of the powerful O'Connors of Connacht.
 However, it is thought that the majority of this name in Ireland are of English (Norman) stock.

-Important Dates for the Garet family
+Early History of the Garet family

 This web page shows only a small excerpt of our Garet research.
 Another 27 words (2 lines of text) covering the year 1598 is included under the topic Early Garet History in all our PDF Extended History products and printed products wherever possible.